Citrinate/Steam-MarketableApps/README.md

 This list automatically updates every hour.

 > [!NOTE]
-> It will take ~4 hours before unmarketable AppIDs are removed from this list
+> It will take ~4 hours from the time when a game's cards become unmarketable until its AppID is removed from the list.

 ### Links